-Rabbi David Markus brings to Temple Beth-El of City Island a joyful passion for Jewish expression in many forms — traditional and innovative liturgy, classical and modern music, spiritual poetry, uplifting text study and heart-centered humor.
+Rabbi David Evan Markus brings to Temple Beth El Island a joyful passion for Jewish expression in many forms — traditional and innovative liturgy, classical and modern music, spiritual poetry, uplifting text study and heart-centered humor.

-Rabbi David earned rabbinical ordination from ALEPH, a “seminary without walls” emphasizing Jewish spirituality, and earned a second ordination as mashpia (spiritual director) from ALEPH.
-He came to Temple Beth-El as rabbinic intern in 2009 while studying with Rabbi Shohama.
+Rabbi David earned rabbinical ordination from ALEPH, a “seminary without walls” emphasizing Jewish spirituality, and a second ordination as mashpia (spiritual director), also from ALEPH.
+He came to Temple Beth El as rabbinic intern in 2009 while studying with Rabbi Shohama.
 After he completed his internship, the community voted to promote him to Associate Spiritual Leader in 2011.
-Rabbi David co-leads services with Rabbi Shohama, anchors our adult and bnai mitzvah education programs, and officiates at community celebrations and life cycle events.
+Rabbi David serves as co-rabbi with Rabbi Shohama, anchors adult and bnai mitzvah education programs, and officiates at community life events.

-In the secular world, David serves as Judicial Referee in New York Supreme Court.
-His prior positions include Deputy Counsel under New York Chief Judges Jonathan Lippman and Judith Kaye, Senior Counsel to the New York State Senate Majority, Deputy Director for Voter Protection of a major presidential campaign, counsel in a regional law firm specializing in estate planning and disability law, senior law clerk with the New York Court of Appeals, legislative director in the New York State Assembly, and policy associate to environmentalist Robert F. Kennedy, Jr.
+In secular life, David presides as Judicial Referee in New York Supreme Court, Ninth Judicial District – making him North America’s only rabbi simultaneously serving a regular pulpit and maintaining a public oath of office.
+David’s prior public-service roles include Deputy Counsel under New York Chief Judges Jonathan Lippman and Judith Kaye, Senior Counsel to the New York Senate Majority, Deputy Director for Voter Protection of a major presidential campaign, counsel in a regional law firm specializing in estate planning and disability law, senior law clerk with the New York Court of Appeals, legislative director in the New York Assembly, and policy associate to environmentalist Robert F. Kennedy, Jr.

 Rabbi David has taught graduate public administration at Pace University, and undergraduate political science and public policy at Fordham and Pace Universities.
 He has been a regular lecturer in continuing legal and judicial education programs across New York State.